gterren/kernel_intra-hour_solar_forecasting/README.md

 This repository includes codes for multi-output kernel lernarning models.
 The methods implemented to develop multi-output models are:

-* Independet Regressors.
+* Independet regressors.
 An independet model for each forecasting horizon.

-* Chain of Regressors (i.e., recursive regressors).
+* Chain of regressors (i.e., recursive regressors).
 Similar to the architecture of recursive networks, the regression chain concatenates the output of previous models with the covariates in the next one.

-* Multi-Task Regressor.
+* Multi-task regressor.
 A single model for all forecasting horizon.

 ## Dense Kernel Methods